Any Banks Offering 7% Interest on Savings Accounts Now?

 When Will We See 7% Interest Savings Accounts?

-I think reaching that lofty number will be difficult when it comes to savings accounts unless we see the Federal Reserve increase interest rates significantly.
-We’re already seeing a slow down in the rate of the increases, with the latest increases at just 25 basis points, and the target rate sitting at 5.00% - 5.25%.
+I think reaching that lofty number will be impossible when it comes to savings accounts unless we see the Federal Reserve increase interest rates significantly (with the last few pauses and talks of cuts, this is extremely unlikely).
+We’re already seeing some banks reduce their rates.

 The difference between the target rate and the prevailing interest rate on online savings accounts is very small, so we’d have to expect rates to go much higher for savings accounts to offer that.